 Friendly Football Tournament - 29th January, 2020

 Over 50 children across KS2 (girls and boys), enjoyed a fun filled football evening at CCC.
 Split into 8 teams of 7, each team played one another.
 The children's enthusiasm and excitement filled the astro-turf.
 It was fantastic to see so many parents watching and supporting their children.

 2nd Place - WOW Willowbank!

-Our Year 5/6 basketball team had a fantastic time during the basketball finals.
+Our year 5/6 basketball team had a fantastic time during the basketball finals - finishing in 2nd place.
 They worked creatively as a team by utilising individual strengths; Henley, Kingston and Danny were able to make accurate shots and scored some terrific goals.
 Lewis' fast thinking enabled the team to travel up and down the pitch with speed.
 Freya, Milly and Tala made several accurate passes whilst continuing to boost team moral.

 Well done Willowbank - you should feel extremely proud.